Buying Property in Thailand

 When you feel satisfied with the property, you will be asked to make a deposit to show your good faith to continue the process.

 In return, the Seller will reserve the property for you and start the process by drafting the contracts for purchase.
-Unless you specifically write a "get-out" clause in the deposit agreement, for example "subject to clear title" or "subject to agreement on the contract terms," the money deposited is non-refundable.
+Unless you specifically write a "get-out" clause in the deposit agreement, for example, "subject to clear title" or "subject to agreement on the contract terms," the money deposited is non-refundable when you have a change of mind.

 5. Review of the Thai Property Contract

 The Seller will have the property contract prepared for you.
 Since the Seller will write the contract, it is highly recommended that you have a property lawyer to do a property contract review and the terms and conditions.
-You will want protection for your interests should there be a delay in the property being built.
-A proper remedy should be stated in the contract.
+You will want protection for your interests for example: should there be a delay in the property being built, a proper remedy and compensation (if any) should be stated in the contract.

-The Purchase and Sales Agreement (PSA) will contain a clause for penalty if you are late with your payment.
-This should be fair and reasonable to both parties should the Seller default.
+The Sales and Purchase Agreement (SPA) will contain a clause for penalty if you are late with your payment.
+This should be fair and reasonable to both parties.
+The party at fault should be liable for their performance or non-performance.

 Common Questions about Buying Property in Thailand